 To get started on your dental restoration, contact our Red Deer dental clinic to schedule an appointment, today!

 If your tooth is being filled following a cavity, we will remove the affected parts of the tooth and prepare the surface for the filling.
-Depending on the location of the filling, we may recommend either a composite resin (tooth-coloured) or amalgam (silver-coloured) tooth filling.
+We may recommend either a composite resin (tooth-coloured) or amalgam (silver-coloured) tooth filling.

 Composite Resin (White)